[Yamagata Prefecture] Tsuruoka's silk fabric industry created by changing swords to hoes.

 - Opening hours: 9:00-16:30

-- Closed: Wednesdays (the next day if Wednesday is a holiday), December 29th - January 3rd
+- Closed: Wednesdays (or the following day if Wednesday is a public holiday), December 29th to January 3rd

 - Admission fee: Free